Suzanna-Linn/slua/docs/beta.md

 <pre class="language-slua"><code class="language-slua">-- SLua Alpha
 function listen(channel, name, id, msg)</code></pre>
 </td></tr></table>
-We only need to add LLEvents: to our events.
+We only need to add LLEvents. to our events.

 An example with the syntax of all the methods:
 <pre class="language-sluab"><code class="language-sluab">-- example with all the methods (SLua Beta)